Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Cornwallis technically won the field on March 15, 1781.
 Greene’s American army retreated, so by old battlefield logic, the British could claim victory.
 But Greene had built the battle to make Cornwallis pay for every step.
 He used layered defensive lines, militia, Continentals, terrain, and delay to bleed the British army as it advanced.

-After Guilford Courthouse, that became much harder.
-Cornwallis had won the battlefield, but he had lost the ability to keep operating effectively in the Carolinas.
+After Guilford Courthouse, Cornwallis had won the battlefield, but he had lost the ability to keep operating effectively in the Carolinas.
 His men were exhausted.
-His casualties were severe, and his supply situation was ugly.
+His casualties were severe.
+His supply situation was ugly.
 Holding the interior now looked less like conquest and more like slow-motion self-destruction.
-Suddenly, the Southern campaign had become just like the northern campaign: too costly and too unstable.

 In 1781, French Admiral de Grasse sailed into the Chesapeake and blocked the bay.
 A British fleet tried to break through, but the French held them off at the Battle of the Chesapeake.
 That effectively cut Cornwallis off from rescue by sea.